 Appropriately Uses Anti-Anxiety Medication

-This datapoint indicates the percent of long-term stay residents receiving antianxiety medications.
+This metric indicates the percent of long-term residents receiving antianxiety drugs.

 Managing Depression Among Residents